pulakk/blog/remote-camera/index.md

 one.
 Dongles too might support multiple protocols ranging from 3G over PPP/UMTS, QMI, NCM, RDNIS, CDC over ethernet and might provide the service through 3G or LTE.
-This gives rise to a multitude of possibilies and you might end up in a sea of trial and errors for hours before figuring out the right configuration for your modem.
+This gives rise to a multitude of possibilies and you might end up in a sea of trial and error for hours before figuring out the right configuration for your modem.

 Accessing the camera remotely this point on, is just a matter of forwarding ports and changing firewall rules.